 There have been four generations of DDR memory.
-DDR4 is the most recent.
-It's the fastest and has the best performance and largest amount of memory, so the best RAM offerings use DDR4.
+DDR4 is the most recent and has a bandwidth of 32 GB/s.
+Generally, it's the fastest type of DDR memory currently available and has the best performance and largest amount of memory.
+So naturally the best RAM offerings use DDR4.
 Most modern PCs and the best motherboards require DDR4, but older systems may only support DDR3 or even DDR2.